 Ingrid Taylar is a nature photographer, writer and professional researcher.
 Her passion is using her creative skills to generate awareness for wildlife and environmental issues.
 She trained as a volunteer wildlife rehabilitator in Northern California, with additional courses in field rescue and Hazwoper oil-spill certification, after assisting field responders during the Cosco Busan oil spill.
 Prior to working with wildlife, she was a volunteer with Emergency Animal Rescue Services which mobilizes on behalf of animals in national disaster situations.

 Ingrid regularly donates her photos to benefit wildlife, rescue and environmental endeavors (including Point Reyes Bird Observatory, Baykeeper, Puget Sound Partnership, Scottish Wildlife Trust).
-Her published image credits include Empirical Magazine, Bay Nature Magazine, U.S. Fish and Wildlife Magazine, Penguin Publishing Books, and the San Francisco Chronicle.
+Her published image credits include Empirical Magazine, Bay Nature Magazine, U.S. Fish and Wildlife Magazine, Penguin Publishing Books, Colorado Review, and the San Francisco Chronicle.

 Hugh Grew (pass design and graphics) is an Emmy-Award-winning television graphics designer whose credits include the Academy Awards, Grammy Awards, Golden Globe Awards, The Voice, Wimbledon, Super Bowl, and British Open Golf.
 He’s been an avid hiker, backpacker and photographer since his earliest years, always connected to and passionate about his environment.
 It was his volunteer rehabilitation work with birds and mammals at a Bay Area wildlife hospital that deepened his commitment to conservation issues.
 He became Hazwoper certified for oil-spill rescue response, and devotes free time to local habitat and wildlife projects.